matinhimself/pycontest/README.md

 ### Using custom generator

-To using your own generator for generating variables you can use `CustomArray`.
+To use your own generator for generating variables you can use `CustomArray`.

 ```python
 from pycontest import Case, IntVar, CustomArray